 If you’ve got a bucket list, then the chances are that the aurora borealis are on that bucket list.
 There’s a good chance they’re snuggling up to the fjords of Norway at the top of that list, too.
 For good reason.
 Both are remarkable wonders of nature quite unlike any other in the world.
 Now, if you look at a fjords map, you’ll see most fjords are on the west coast of Norway, but there are also some in the arctic north.
 So why not try and combine both the northern lights and the Norwegian fjords in one adventure?

 We’ve got a whole article on spotting the northern lights at the Norwegian fjords, but here’s the long and short of it.
-Tromsø is known as the “capital of the Arctic”, with easy access to some of the most spectacular fjords in the world, and from September to March, our hiking and sailing northern lights trip has an 88% success rate of spotting the northern lights in the skies of northern Norway.
+Tromsø is known as the “capital of the Arctic”, with easy access to some of the most spectacular fjords in the world, and from September to March, you have a high chance of spotting the northern lights in the skies of northern Norway.

 2. Shetland